 Known as the Cape Ann earthquake because it was centered off the coast of Cape Ann, the 1755 earthquake was felt from Nova Scotia to Maryland.
-It is the strongest earthquake ever recorded in Massachusetts, and it toppled thousands of chimneys and did extensive damage to homes and property.
+The strongest earthquake ever recorded in Massachusetts, it toppled thousands of chimneys and did extensive damage to homes and property.

-Elsewhere, the earthquake prompted a debate about the theological implications of an earthquake.
-A similar debate had broken out in 1727 when ministers had explained a large earthquake as God showing his wrath, and the government followed up with orders for fasting.
+Elsewhere, it prompted a debate about the theological implications of an earthquake.
+A similar debate broke out in 1727 when ministers had explained a large earthquake as God showing his wrath.
+The Massachusetts Bay Colony followed up with orders for fasting.

 By 1755, however, a new technology would be swept up into the debate.
 In the 1740s Benjamin Franklin and others had advanced the study of lightning and electricity.
 As a result of their discoveries many buildings were fitted with lightning rods to safely direct lightning that might strike a building into the ground, avoiding damage to people and property.

 But following the 1755 earthquake, Boston Congregational minister Thomas Prince put forward a new theory of earthquakes.
-Prince had been a strong advocate in 1727 that the quake was God's punishment for wickedness.
+Prince had strongly argued in 1727 that God punished wicked mankind with the earthquake.
 In 1755 he updated his thinking.
-Surely, he conjectured, there was a connection between the use of lightning rods and earthquakes.
+Surely, he conjectured, the use of lightning rods could cause earthquakes.